explainers-by-googlers/cross-origin-storage/README.md

 #### Storing files

 1. Hash the contents of the files using SHA-256 (or an equivalent secure algorithm, see [Appendix&nbsp;B](#appendixb-blob-hash-with-the-web-crypto-api)).
 The hash algorithm used is communicated as a valid [`HashAlgorithmIdentifier`](https://w3c.github.io/webcrypto/#dom-hashalgorithmidentifier).
-1. Request a sequence of `FileSystemFileHandle` objects for the files, specifying the files' hashes.
+1. Request a `FileSystemFileHandle` object for the file, specifying the file's hash.
-1. Write the files' data to the `FileSystemFileHandle` objects and store them in Cross-Origin Storage.
-When `writableStream.write(data)` is called, the user agent must verify that the hash of `data` matches the hash declared in the corresponding entry of the `hashes` array, using the algorithm specified in `hash.algorithm`.
+1. Write the file's data to the `FileSystemFileHandle` object and store it in Cross-Origin Storage.
+When `writableStream.write(data)` is called, the user agent must verify that the hash of `data` matches the declared hash, using the algorithm specified in `hash.algorithm`.
 If the hashes do not match, the user agent must throw a `NotAllowedError` `DOMException` and must not store the data in COS.

 > [!NOTE]
 > If `hash.value` is not a valid lowercase hexadecimal string of length 64, or `hash.algorithm` is not a valid [`HashAlgorithmIdentifier`](https://w3c.github.io/webcrypto/#dom-hashalgorithmidentifier), the user agent must throw a `TypeError`.